videoturingtest/VIPlatform/README.md

 python3 client.py
 ```
 ### KnowledgeBase
-The KnowledgeBase docker container provides an answer to a given VTT question.
+The KnowledgeBase docker container provides an answer to a given VI question.
 In order to login to this docker container, run:
 ```console
 ./container_login.sh kbqa0.3
 ```